kaisdukes/quran-neural-chunker/README.md

 **Pause marks:** Although the Classical Arabic Uthmani script of the Quran doesn’t contain modern punctuation like full stops or commas, it does contain [pause marks](https://corpus.quran.com/documentation/pausemarks.jsp) (to support *waqf* and *tajweed*), which may aid in chunking.

 **Punctuation from translations:** The Quranic Arabic Corpus has word-aligned translations into English, which often include punctuation.
-Using this data may also help boost the accuracy of the verse chunker.
+Using this data may also help boost the accuracy of the chunker.

 For any model, it would be essential to perform evaluation to test the accuracy of the chunker.
 Because evaluation would need to test against the existing treebank, it would make sense to start with that as the first dataset, and then try the other sources to see how that might boost accuracy.
 Choosing just one signal, like *waqf* marks might not lead to optimal accuracy.